Written by

 2. Teachable - an online teaching software for a virtual classroom

 Teachable is an online teaching software that makes it easy to create engaging online courses.
-It's used by educators around the world to help them share their knowledge.
+It’s used by educators around the world to help them share their knowledge.
 Teachable lets users adjust and track course content, customize interaction methods, and edit teaching styles.
-Teachable allows any teacher to set up an online course simply by filling in a few fields on the company's website.
-The software allows teachers to create a course site, manage student accounts, record videos and uploads documents on the site.
+Teachable allows educators to create lessons that are interactive and tailored to students' needs, simply by filling in a few fields on the company’s website.
+The software allows teachers to create a course site, manage student accounts, record videos and upload documents on the site.
 Teachers can embed videos from source sites like YouTube or Vimeo, attach Dropbox links for students to download files, or create downloadable PDFs.

 Price: The basic plan starts at $29, and you can upgrade as per requirements.